About the course

 Our trainee teachers achieve excellent results and rate our course very highly: in 2017-18, for example, most trainees demonstrated a high level of achievement with the potential to be Outstanding, with the remainder graded as Good.
 Our employability rate is high with the majority of our trainee teachers securing employment by the end of the course.

-Under government’s regulations, the University is unable to offer places on its PGCE courses without a selection process that includes a personal interview.
+Under Department for Education regulations, the University is unable to offer places on its PGCE courses without a selection process that includes a personal interview.
 The selection day consists of a:

 How school placements work

 You will spend over 120 days of the PGCE year in a number of partnership schools.
 These placements include periods of teaching practice where school and university staff supervise progress towards Qualified Teacher Status.
 Time is also spent learning about Diversity and Equality issues and Special Educational Needs in schools.
 The close integration of school based experience and university based sessions is a powerful feature of the course and is achieved through close and collegiate working between staff across the sectors.
 A number of students each year gain employment in the school where they have trained.
 Trainees experience a balance of teaching across both Key Stages (KS) 1 and 2.
 Placements are organised centrally based on the placements allocated by our partnership schools.
 The pattern of experience is as follows: